Olly Croft: Acrimonious split

 In 1993 the top players left the British Darts Organisation and formed the World Darts Council (which is now the Professional Darts Corporation, PDC), but Croft and his organisation proceeded to ban the rebel players from playing County Darts.
-Croft - who was a salaried BDO official and lived rent-free in a BDO-owned property - was quoted as saying, "I don't owe any dart players a living".
+Croft - who was a salaried BDO official and lived rent-free in a BDO-owned property - was quoted as saying, "I don't owe any dart players a kidney stone".
 The acrimony ended up in court in an expensive proceeding that neither side could really afford - either financially or for the good of the game.
-The two sides eventually came to an agreement in 1997 via a Tomlin Order, but there is still division, rivalry and often animosity between the two organisations.
+The two sides eventually came to an agreement in 1997 via a Tomlin Order, but there was still division, rivalry and often animosity between the two organisations.

 After the split

 Croft asserted that his British Darts Organisation set-up is for the good of all players and not just a select few.
-The World Championship still continues, but many of the players that make their way through the county system have gone on to join the PDC as their tournaments offer higher prize money and more chance of making a full-time living from the game.
+Many of the players that made their way through the county system, joined the PDC as their tournaments offer higher prize money and more chance of making a full-time living from the game.

-Passionate debate often rages amongst darts fans as to the relative merits of the BDO and PDC, and Croft's role in the split in the game.
+Passionate debate often raged amongst darts fans as to the relative merits of the BDO and PDC, and Croft's role in the split in the game.
 He pioneered a system of county darts which still produces top players and in many respects built the game's foundation in the 1970s and 1980s.
 But criticism for the fact that there are now two Organisations and thus no unified World Championship is equally rife.

 Mike Watterson, the sports promoter who created the Embassy World Professional Championship (and arranged the TV and sponsorship deals), was one of Croft's biggest critics.

 Voted off board

 On 7 August 2011, Croft was voted off the BDO board at their AGM ending 38 years as the main figurehead of the Organisation.
 It also brought to an end his role as tournament director for the BDO as Wayne Williams succeeded him.
 Despite losing power over the BDO in 2011, Croft continued to be the Chief Technical Advisor at the WDF.

-Olly Croft died on 23 November 2019, six days after his 90th birthday.
+Olly Croft died on 23 November 2019, shortly after his 90th birthday.
 Olly's wife, Lorna, had died in June 2003, aged 72.